PeoHP2308/fcj-workshop/fcj-workshop-template-main/content/1-Worklog/1.2-Week2/_index.md

 **Thursday (18/09/2025):**
    - Attended the **AWS Cloud Day Vietnam 2025** event at the office.
    - Listened to AWS experts discuss **Cloud Computing trends**, **AI/ML**, and **Digital Transformation** in businesses.
-   - Took notes on practical knowledge applicable to the group project.

 **Friday (19/09/2025):**
    - Learned how to use and work with **AWS technologies**.